api-platform/schema-generator/README.md

 # Debug mode
 debug:                false

+# Automatically add an id field to entities
+generateId:           true

 # Generate interfaces and use Doctrine's Resolve Target Entity feature
 useInterface:         false

-# Use PSR-5's @type annotation instead of @var in the PHPDoc.
+# Use PSR-5's @type annotation instead of @var in the PHPDoc
 useType:              false

 # Use Doctrine's ArrayCollection instead of standard arrays